Leandre Vigneault

 Paul Cipywnyk

-Community Advisor: Scott Ducharme
+Community Advisor: Cathy McClean

 Paul Cipywnyk has volunteered with the Byrne Creek Streamkeepers Society in Burnaby, BC, for over 20 years.
 Paul was a citizen representative on the City of Burnaby Environment Committee, a member of the Burnaby Board of Trade Environmental Sustainability Committee, and is on the board of the Invasive Species Council of Metro Vancouver.
 Paul is a freelance editor and writer, and also helps deliver the Stream of Dreams Murals Society watershed-education program in schools.
 Paul is an avid nature and wildlife photographer, and enjoys hiking and camping.